Project Trident treats user privacy as a primary goal. We takes many steps to ensure the privacy of our users:

 For enhanced privacy, we have a pre-defined firewall profile for routing all network traffic through the “tor” anonymizing service.
 While this profile is not enabled by default due to the speed limitations of the tor network, it can be easily enabled after installation.

 The “Falkon” web browser that is pre-installed has ad-blocking functionality both built-in and pre-enabled.
-With the addition of private browsing and more advanced browsing protection options are also available within the preferences as well.
+Private browsing and additional browsing protection options are also available within the application preferences as well.

 Project Trident utilizes a number of mechanisms to safeguard the data of each system.